greenteawarrior/emily-webapp/README.md

 [udacity web development] webdev exercises and blog project

-built with the python SDK for google app engine!
+Built with the python SDK for google app engine!

 	Currently, you can view the wiki project at http://emily-webapp.appspot.com